noteed/riscv-hello-asm/README.md

 ## Sifive_e machine

-This program can be compiled for more resticted machines like `sifive_e` that support 32-bit RISC-V, have small amount of RAM and requires executable code to be placed in ROM with different start address.
+This program can be compiled for more resticted machines like `sifive_e` that support 32-bit RISC-V, have small amount of RAM and require executable code to be placed in ROM with different start address.

 Assuming the toolchain is in the `$PATH`, running the following produces our